-How to align Customer Success (CS) and Education Services (ES) teams are successfully aligned, product usage rates go up, and customer churn rates go down.
+Ignoring the impact of education on Customer Success simply isn’t an option.
+When Customer Success (CS) and Education Services (ES) teams are successfully aligned, product usage rates go up, and churn rates go down.

-Deeper into customer journey, ES can supply CSMs or vCSMs with quick learning videos to help educate their customers on key product features and benefits.
-Research shows that providing customers with short tutorials on product features before hanging up can reduce churn by 6%.
+Deeper into customer journey, ES can supply CSMs with quick learning videos to help educate their customers on key product features and benefits.
+Research shows that providing customers with short tutorials on product features before ending a meeting can reduce churn by 6%.